spatialaudio/python-rtmixer/doc/features.rst

 Out Of Scope
 ------------

-* reading from/writing to files (use e.g. the soundfile_ module)
+* reading from/writing to files (use e.g. the soundfile_ module instead)

-* realtime signal processing (inside the audio callback)
+* realtime signal processing inside the audio callback (ring buffers can be used as a work-around, see the signal_processing.py_ example)

 * signal generators